 Culinary Couture’s toolbox-style bread box is the thing of retro-enthusiast dreams.
 The glossy, powder-coated stainless steel construction offers a durable, rust-resistant storage option for bread and baked goods.
 And, the high-polished exterior comes in a variety of fun colors, like bright turquoise and deep purple.

-One of the greatest features of this model are the ventilation holes in the back of the lid; they allow good airflow, which slows mold.
+Our tester appreciated that this bread box could fit large circular loaves without having to cut them in half.
+One of the greatest features of this model is the ventilation holes in the back of the lid; they allow good airflow, which slows mold.
+However, testing found that presliced store-bought loaves tended to get stale quicker.
 The front lid has hinges to ensure firm closure, the interior storage capacity is generous, and it comes with an ebook of bread-making recipes and tips.